 English

-Please find the English summary here: A Call for Respect: Experiences of Unemployed Workers in a Meritocratising Society.
+An English summary of the dissertation is available here: A Call for Respect: Experiences of Unemployed Workers in a Meritocratising Society.

-You can find a full list of my (Dutch) publications on this page: Publicaties.
-Or please take a look at this scientific article: Elshout, J., Kampen, T. (joint first author) & E. Tonkens (2013) The Fragility of Self-Respect.
+A selection of (Dutch) publications can be found under the section: Publicaties.
+For an example of her academic work in English, see: Elshout, J., Kampen, T. (joint first author) & E. Tonkens (2013) The Fragility of Self-Respect.
 Emotional Labour of Workfare VolunteeringSocial Policy and Society, 12 (3): 427-438.

-I am interested in themes like dignity and (informal) work, work and identity, fitness culture, and gender (in-)equality.
+Her research interests include dignity and (informal) labour, the relationship between work and identity, fitness culture, and gender (in)equality.

 LinkedIn